 - Get used to it.
 Get comfortable being uncomfortable if that’s what it takes because this isn’t going away.
 If you’re in the conversation, you’re going to make mistakes.
 We all do.
 But don’t hide behind your male and/or white privilege: People of Color don’t have the luxury of walking away from a conversation when it’s not convenient.
 They live in this each and every day.
 Make your mistakes, own them, then apologize and move on.

 - None of us are free unless we’re all free.
 Let me be crystal clear: this is not a war against white men.
 We need you in this, too.
 No movement ever becomes successful by alienating a group of potential allies.
 There is a quality that can be a white man’s best friend in the quest for equality: that trait is humility.
 Even if you were taught (overtly or implicitly) that your voice matters most or that your needs and desires matter more than another, it doesn’t make it true.
 Become a student; humbly admit that your perspective isn’t the most– or least– important.

-At NextGen Orgs, we help companies become radically inclusive as part of building Brave Cultures™.
+At NextGen Orgs, we help companies become radically develop inclusion in workplace culture as part of building Brave Cultures™.
 But we don’t do this part alone; we partner with trusted colleagues who are deeply steeped in equity, diversity and inclusion work as People of Color.

 Our founder has lenses of being female, queer, and having a disability, but we don’t presume to speak from the Color lens.
 That would only perpetuate the problem.
 Are you ready to dive in?